6 Steps to Rebuild Gut Flora Metabolism

 A higher ratio of firmicutes has been directly associated with obesity, diabetes, inflammation, and metabolic syndrome.
 A higher ratio of bacteriodetes has been associated with healthier and leaner individuals (11).

-Here are 6 ways to improve your microbiome and favor the development of bacteriodetes over firmicutes.
+Here are 6 ways to improve your gut flora and favor the development of bacteriodetes over firmicutes.
 These steps will also create a healthier, anti-inflammatory environment in your gut and improve your nutrient assimilation.

 Increase Fibrous Vegetables and Good Fats